preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 Channel settings
 -------------------
-In Omnia 7.1, there's two options available for channels.
 When you enable publishing to channels you can also choose that at least one publishing channel is required:

 .. image:: channel-settings.png